Did you know?

 Sharing your location

 Dispatchers must confirm the address even though the system displays your phone number and location.
+There are two parts to an address.
+House number + street name = address.
+Knowing the exact location of an emergency is very important to lead responders to an emergency.
 Be ready to share more specific details.

 If you call 9-1-1 from a cell phone, the dispatcher cannot see your number or location.
 You must describe where you are: